Check out the blazing red OnePlus 6, available July 10

 Other OnePlus 6 colors include two black variants (glossy and matte) and a "silk white" version accented by a rose gold trim.
 In an interview with CNET, OnePlus co-founder Carl Pei said the OnePlus 6 was the company's "boldest design" yet.

-Other than the fresh coat of paint, however, the phone is still the same.
+Other than the fresh coat of paint, however, the phone remains the same.
 It has a 6.28-inch OLED display, dual rear-cameras and a Snapdragon 845 chipset.
 Like the iPhone X, LG G7 and Essential Phone, the OnePlus 6 also features a black notch on the top of its screen.

 For more information about the phone, read CNET's OnePlus 6 review and check out our OnePlus 6 vs. Pixel 2 phone comparison.
 You can see lots more photos in the gallery below.